Dwight-Englewood School

-The Dwight-Englewood School (D-E) is an independent coeducational college-preparatory day school, located in Englewood, Bergen County, New Jersey, United States.
+The Dwight-Englewood School (D-E) is an independent coeducational college-preparatory day school, located in Englewood in Bergen County, in the U.S. state of New Jersey.
 The school teaches students from pre-kindergarten through twelfth grade in three functionally separate schools.
-The Lower School (formerly known as the Bede School) serves students in pre-kindergarten through 5th grade in Drapkin Hall.
-The Middle School, in Umpleby Hall, serves students in grades 6-8.
-The Upper School serves grades 9-12, and it houses its administration in the Leggett building and the Campus Center.
+The Lower School, formerly known as the Bede School, serves students in pre-kindergarten through 5th grade in Drapkin Hall.
+The Middle School, which used to be in Umpleby Hall, is now in the new middle school building which was finished in 2019, serves students in 6th through 8th grade.
+The Upper School serves grades 9 through 12, and it houses its administration in the Leggett building and the Campus Center.
 Other buildings are the Hajjar STEM Center, Swartley Arts Center, the Imperatore Library and the Modell Sports Complex.

 As of the 2019–20 school year, the school had an enrollment of 1,040 students (plus 28 in PreK) and 125.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 8.3:1.
-The school's student body was 49.4% (514) two or more races, 24.4% (254) Asian, 11.5% (120) Black, 9.0% (94) American Indian/ Alaska Native, 5.1% (53) Hispanic and 0.5% (5) Native Hawaiian/ Pacific Islander.
+The school's student body was 49.4% (514) White, 24.4% (254) Asian, 11.5% (120) Black, 9.0% (94) American Indian/ Alaska Native, 5.1% (53) Hispanic and 0.5% (5) Native Hawaiian/ Pacific Islander.

 Dwight-Englewood is a member of the New Jersey Association of Independent Schools and has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1999.